 A simple line painted with the brush can lead to freedom and happiness – Joan Miro

-Many forms of creativity and artwork can be used in art therapy.
-Drawing, sculpting, painting and collage are just a few examples of the creative tools your art therapist may utilize with you.
-Often clients worry they have to be artistic to use art therapy, but that is not the case.
-Anyone who is open to the process of art making and willing to give it a try is the perfect candidate for art therapy and can benefit from it.
+Art Therapy involves many forms of creativity and artwork.
+Drawing, sculpting, painting and collage are just a few examples of the creative tools your Art Therapist may use with you.
+Often clients worry they have to be artistic to try this type of therapy, but that is not the case.
+All you need is an open mind and a willingness to try something new.

-Mental wellbeing allows us to live full lives and finding support is the first step.
-If you are experiencing emotional challenges in your life and are interested in learning more about how art therapy can help you or a loved one please reach out to us!
-Sage House Art therapy, located in Reston VA, is available to help individuals, families, children, adolescents and women.
-Specializing in trauma, depression, anxiety, ADD, life transitions, pregnancy, postpartum, fertility challenges, and grief and loss.
+Mental well-being helps us live full lives, and finding support is the first step.
+If you are experiencing emotional challenges in your life and want to learn more about how Art Therapy can help you or a loved one, please reach out to us!
+We are located in Reston, Virginia.
+We help individuals, families, children, adolescents and women.
+Our therapists specialize in trauma, depression, grief and loss, anxiety, ADHD, life transitions, pregnancy, postpartum and fertility challenges.